OstrichThinking/Life-or-Death/README.md

-# Live-or-Death
+# Life-or-Death
-Live or death, that is a question.
+Life or death, that is a question.

-Human life is only once, and it is everyone's responsibility to cherish it, but there are times when to live or die, that is a question.
 "Life is a one-time journey for each individual, and everyone should cherish it.
-However, there are moments when the question of 'live or death' becomes a real consideration."
+However, there are moments when the question of 'life or death' becomes a real consideration."

+Presented here is an occasional account of instances where lives have been abruptly cut short.
+It may not align with everyone's preferences, but for those of sound mind who peruse these records, a sense of sorrow may arise.
+It shouldn't have unfolded in this manner.
+What led to the premature end of their lives?

 ![](./one-piece-is-big-mom-dead.png)